 Also, if you are awarded a GradPLUS loan, you will need to apply to determine your eligibility.
 Since this is a credit-based loan, you may require a co-signer.

 Financial aid is credited to your account on a term-by-term basis.
-If you are expecting credit balance refunds, please be sure to update your address and/or phone number on MyAntioch if it has changed.
+If you are expecting credit balance refunds, please be sure to update your address and/or phone number on AUDirect it has changed.
 If your check is mailed to the wrong address, your refund could be delayed for several days.

 Disbursements for quarter programs: